EOLab-HSRW/esp32s3_object_detection/README.md

 - Open a terminal and navigate to the folder with the .toml file
 - Check if you can run rye (type rye)
     - if not source "$HOME/.rye/env"
+- make sure your PC/Laptop is connected to the same network as mentioned above
 - run the camera server:
     -type rye run get_images